egendata/docs/content/egendata-core/data/_index.md

 1. The operator extracts the `LOGIN` from the `LOGIN_RESPONSE` a wraps it in a new  `LOGIN_EVENT` message and forwards the message to the service.
 This happens so the service doesn’t get access to the user’s ID.

 #### Without an established connection

 If this user’s device does not recognise the service then the following messages are triggered:

 1. A `CONNECTION_INIT` is sent from the user’s device directly to the service’s `/events` endpoint.
 1. The service responds with a `CONNECTION_REQUEST` to the user’s device.
 1. The `CONNECTION_REQUEST` might optionally contain a `PERMISSION_REQUEST_ARRAY` detailing all the areas it is requesting access from the user’s profile.
 1. If the `PERMISSION_REQUEST_ARRAY` is missing, at the moment, there is no way to send this in a later stage in the communication.
 There is no error handling for this eventuality and it will result in the system not working, because it will find a null string where it is expecting a not null string.
 1. Each `PERMISSION_REQUEST` in the `PERMISSION_REQUEST_ARRAY` contains a `LAWFUL_BASIS`.
 In the current implementation this is defaulted to consent unless specified otherwise.
-1. For read permissions the read key is sent alongside the permission, in the form of a kid.
+1. For read permissions the read key is sent alongside the permission, in the form of `kid` (key id).
 1. The description of a write permission could be the schema that needs to be followed.
 Although, this is not implemented.
 1. The key used in the write permissions is the public key derived by the private key sent through a read permission.
 Instead the path to the jwks is attached.
 The jwks contains the public keys of the user and the service, that are needed to read and write stuff.
 1. After receiving the `CONNECTION_REQUEST` the device generates a `CONNECTION` wrapped in a `CONNECTION_RESPONSE` that is sent to the operator.
-1. The operator upon receiving the CONNECTION_RESPONSE extracts from it the `CONNECTION` and rewrapes it in a `CONNECTION_EVENT` that is sent to the service.
+1. The operator upon receiving the `CONNECTION_RESPONSE` extracts from it the `CONNECTION` and rewrapes it in a `CONNECTION_EVENT` that is sent to the service.

 ## Reading data from PDS

 For this process the operator accesses the user’s pds and reads the data requested by the service, as defined by the domain and area sent in though a `DATA_READ_REQUEST`.
 This means that a service could request data from other services by including another service’s domain in the `DATA_READ_REQUEST` message.
 The requested data is sent to the service by the operator with a `DATA_READ_RESPONSE`.

+{{% notice tip %}}
+Currently only Dropbox is supported as a PDS.
+It is, however, called through an abstraction which treats it as `fs`.
+This means that as long as another PDS can be called through the same abstraction, it is simple to implement.
+{{% /notice % }}

 - The domain defined in the request in the services ID, which is the URI of the service.
 - The areas that are defined in the request are the different areas of the CV.